QuEraComputing/bloqade-python/docs/home/getting_started.md

 )
 ```

 There are some helpful shortcuts for generating piecewise linear and piecewise constant waveforms.
-For example, to define a piecewise linear rabi amplitude that starts at 0, ramps up to 15 rad/us, stays at 15 rad/us for 1.1 us, and then ramps back down to 0.
-The first list is the durations of each linear segment in us and the second list is the rabi amplitude in rad/us. the ith element in `durations` is the duration between `values[i]` and `values[i+1]`.
+For example, to define a piecewise linear rabi amplitude that starts at 0 ramps up to 15 rad/us, stays at 15 rad/us for 1.1 us, and then ramps back down to 0.
+The first list is the durations of each linear segment in us, and the second is the rabi amplitude in rad/us.
+The ith element in `durations` is the duration between `values[i]` and `values[i+1]`.

 ```python
 from bloqade import start